mattermost/docs/source/developer/interactive-dialogs.rst

   {"errors": {"num_between_0_and_10": "Enter a number between 0 and 10."}}

 The integration may also return a generic error message to the user that is not attached to a specific field.
 This can be done by responding to the dialog submission request with a JSON body containing an `error` field.
 The `error` field should contain a string with the error message to display to the user.
 For example, if a server-side error occurs, you can return a message explaining it:

 .. code-block:: json

   {"error": "Some of your inputs are invalid.
 Please check your inputs and try again."}

+Support for generic error messages was added in Mattermost 5.16.

 Finally, once the request is submitted, we recommend the integration to respond with a system message or an ephemeral message confirming the submission.
 This should be a separate request back to Mattermost once the service has received and responded to a submission request from a dialog.
 This can be done either via `the REST API <https://api.mattermost.com/#tag/posts%2Fpaths%2F~1posts~1ephemeral%2Fpost>`_, or via the `Plugin API <https://developers.mattermost.com/extend/plugins/server/reference/#API.SendEphemeralPost>`_ if you are developing a plugin.